Meal Prep for Beginners: A Simple Week-by-Week Plan

 Common Mistakes to Avoid

-• Overcomplicating recipes — Stick to 5 ingredients or fewer per dish
+• Overcomplicating recipes.
+Stick to 5 ingredients or fewer per dish for the first month.
+Complexity is the enemy of consistency.

-• Not seasoning enough — Bland food kills motivation faster than anything
+• Not seasoning enough.
+Bland food kills motivation faster than anything.
+Salt aggressively, use multiple spices, and keep sauces in rotation.

-• Skipping the prep of snacks — Unprepped snack time is where most plans fail
+• Skipping the prep of snacks.
+Unprepped snack time is where most plans fail — the gap between meals is when willpower runs out.

-• Going all-in too fast — Build gradually or you'll burn out by week 2
+• Going all-in too fast.
+Build gradually or you'll burn out by week 2.
+The 4-week ramp exists for a reason.

 Track It to Stay on Track